camilouribebotta/visual-essays/docs/help.md

 ## Essay markup

 The essays are written in plain text and can be formatted using Markdown, a lightweight text markup language.
-Markdown has become something of a defacto standard and is used by a number of popular web sites including Github, Stack Overflow, Reddit, and many others.
+Markdown has become something of a de-facto standard and is used by a number of popular web sites including Github, Stack Overflow, Reddit, and many others.
 Markdown is a superset of HTML and as such any valid HTML is also valid Markdown.
 In most typical uses a user will rarely need to augment the Markdown tags with HTML.
 The visual essay processing code takes advantage of the ability to use HTML in Markdown.
 Directives to add maps, images and other visualizations to an essay are accomplished using a simple HTML tag with custom attributes.

 ### Markdown